Neutron capture therapy of cancer: History

 James Chadwick discovered the neutron in 1932.
-Shortly thereafter, H. J. Taylor reported that boron-10 nuclei had a high propensity to capture low energy "thermal" neutrons.
+Shortly thereafter, H. J. Taylor reported that boron-10 nuclei had a high propensity to capture low-energy thermal neutrons.
 This reaction causes nuclear decay of the boron-10 nuclei into helium-4 nuclei (alpha particles) and lithium-7 ions.
 In 1936, G.L.
 Locher, a scientist at the Franklin Institute in Philadelphia, Pennsylvania, recognized the therapeutic potential of this discovery and suggested that this specific type of neutron capture reaction could be used to treat cancer.
-William Sweet, a neurosurgeon at the Massachusetts General Hospital, first suggested the possibility of using BNCT to treat malignant brain tumors to evaluate BNCT for treatment of the most malignant of all brain tumors, glioblastoma multiforme (GBMs), using borax as the boron delivery agent in 1951.
-A clinical trial subsequently was initiated by Lee Farr using a specially constructed nuclear reactor at the Brookhaven National Laboratory in Long Island, New York, U.S.A.
-Another clinical trial was initiated in 1954 by Sweet at the Massachusetts General Hospital using the Research Reactor at the Massachusetts Institute of Technology (MIT) in Boston.
+William Sweet, a neurosurgeon at the Massachusetts General Hospital, first suggested the possibility of using BNCT to treat malignant brain tumors to evaluate BNCT for treatment of the most malignant of all brain tumors, glioblastoma multiforme (GBMs), using borax as the boron-delivery agent in 1951.
+A clinical trial subsequently was initiated by Lee Farr using a specially constructed nuclear reactor at the Brookhaven National Laboratory in Long Island, New York, USA.
+Another clinical trial was initiated in 1954 by Sweet at the Massachusetts General Hospital using the MIT Nuclear Research Reactor in Boston.

 A number of research groups worldwide have continued the early ground-breaking clinical studies of Sweet and Farr, and subsequently the pioneering clinical studies of Hiroshi Hatanaka (畠中洋) in the 1960s, to treat patients with brain tumors.
-Since then, clinical trials have been done in a number of countries including Japan, the United States, Sweden, Finland, the Czech Republic, and Argentina.
-After the nuclear accident at Fukushima (2011), the clinical program there transitioned from a reactor neutron source to accelerators that would produce high energy neutrons that become thermalized as they penetrate tissue.
+Since then, clinical trials have been done in a number of countries including Japan, the United States, Sweden, Finland, the Czech Republic, Taiwan, and Argentina.
+After the nuclear accident at Fukushima in 2011, the clinical program there transitioned from a reactor neutron source to accelerators that would produce high-energy neutrons that become thermalized as they penetrate tissue.

 Basic principles

 Neutron capture therapy is a binary system that consists of two separate components to achieve its therapeutic effect.
-Each component in itself is non-tumoricidal, but when combined they can be highly lethal to cancer cells.
+Each component in itself is non-tumoricidal, but when combined, they can be highly lethal to cancer cells.

 BNCT is based on the nuclear capture and decay reactions that occur when non-radioactive boron-10, which makes up approximately 20% of natural elemental boron, is irradiated with neutrons of the appropriate energy to yield excited boron-11 (11B*).
 This undergoes radioactive decay to produce high-energy alpha particles (4He nuclei) and high-energy lithium-7 (7Li) nuclei.
 The nuclear reaction is: